The 2025 AES Europe Student Recording Competition

 To Enter:

-2) The Student Recording Competition submission link will be emailed in your registration confirmation.
+Registration for the Student Recording Competition opens to AES Student Members on March 3rd.
+The submission link will be emailed in your registration confirmation.
+Contact info@hq.aes.org if you have any questions about your registration.

-Presentations, winners, and prizes announced during the New York convention.
+Presentations, winners, and prizes announced during the European Convention.

 (* Dates subject to change, keep checking back here.)